Access to records

 Some of the records you might be able to request include:

-• Admission details including information about what led to care.
+- Admission details, including information about what led to you being placed in care

 It’s rare to find photographs, or details about daily life.
-Also keep in mind that legally we might not be able to tell you about people who not direct relatives.
+Also keep in mind that legally we cannot provide information relating to third parties or personal information relating to others

-In some cases records have been destroyed or damaged by fire or flood, and a small number cannot be located.
+In some cases records may have been destroyed or damaged by fire or flood, and in a small number of cases we may be unable to locate records.

 Email us your completed form and the required identification.